nbedos/cistern/README.md

 `push` or running `citop <commit>` to monitor a specific commit. citop will show the status, timings and logs of pipelines, stages and jobs.

-## Integration with Travis CI, AppVeyor, CircleCI and GitLab CI
+## Integration with Travis CI, AppVeyor, CircleCI, GitLab CI and Azure DevOps
 For repositories that rely on multiple CI providers this allows monitoring pipelines of multiple providers in a single place.